-All-American Hawkins-Reeve Post 7916 honors our dead by helping the living by supporting those who have sacrificed so much for this country: the U.S. Military veterans, men and women serving in our Armed Forces and their families, through community service, a commitment to national security and a strong national defense.
+All-American Hawkins-Reeve Post 7916 honors our dead by helping the living.
+We support those who have sacrificed so much for this country: U.S. Military veterans, men and women serving in our Armed Forces, as well as their families.
+We shape the future through community service, youth activities, and commitment to our oath of enlistment and office which never expires.

 Americans coming together for Memorial Day, can be the beginning of America becoming what Americans want and need it to be.